A 3-day Christmas itinerary in Sydney

 Morning

 Take things slowly with a leisurely breakfast at The Place, The Fullerton’s signature restaurant.
-By the time you’ve finished your pancakes or eggs, you can step straight out into the festive cheer of the Martin Place Christmas Market (every Thursday to Saturday from 11am).
-Browse 40 stalls featuring gifts, food and fresh produce, all with a backdrop of the grandest decorations.
+By the time you’ve finished your pancakes or eggs, you can step straight out into the festive cheer of the Martin Place Christmas Market (every Thursday to Saturday from 25 November to 23 December).
+Browse an array of stalls featuring gifts, food and fresh produce, all with a backdrop of the grandest decorations.

 The Fullerton Hotel Sydney - Credit: Dexter Kim